 Posted by Jay Livingston

-For a few hundred thousand years, we humans lived as hunter-gatherers – small, egalitarian bands, nomadic and with fluid membership . . . and not much concern for virginity.
+For a few hundred thousand years, we humans lived as hunter-gatherers – small, egalitarian bands, nomadic and with fluid membership .
+And not much concern for virginity.
 The societies that prize virginity are agricultural and pastoral.
 They have been around for only the past 15,000 years or so.
-Agricultural societies may seem like the “real” humans, but that’s only because they account for all of our recorded history.
-Pre-literate hunter-gatherers left no accounts their canons of morality.*
+Agrarian societies may seem like the “real” humans, but that’s only because they account for all of our recorded history.
+Pre-literate hunter-gatherers left no accounts detailing their canons of morality.*

 So maybe the concern with virginity is not inborn or universal but just a patriarchal blip in a much longer history, a fad that captured our imaginations for a few thousand years and fit well with other ideas but is now fading.
-Today, as societies move from agricultural to industrial or post-industrial modes, people come to regard virginity as akin to the plow – a curious, antiquated instrument not really of much use at the office.
-Even in an advanced country like the US, it is those regions closest to their agricultural past (and present) where virginity is most likely to be seen as a necessary sign of virtue.
+As societies move from agricultural to industrial or post-industrial modes, people come to regard virginity as something like the horse-drawn plow – a curious, antiquated instrument that might have been important to people once upon a time but is not really of much use today at the office.
+Even in an advanced country like the US, you can still see the link between agrarian life and the value on virginity.
+It is in the regions closest to their agrarian past (and present) where people are likely to see virginity as a necessary sign of virtue.

-So when I read that sentence about the obsession with virginity being part of “our sexual psyche,” I am tempted to ask, “What you mean ‘we,’ patriarchal agriculturalist?”
+So when I read that sentence about the obsession with virginity being part of “our sexual psyche,” I am tempted to ask, “What you mean ‘we,’ patriarchal agrarian?”

 *Update.
 True, we have no information about the morals of humans who lived long before the dawn of recorded history.
 But we do have accounts of hunter-gatherers in the past few centuries, and these do not provide much support for the idea that virginity has always been a universal and eternal obsession.